 For non-human biota (animals and plants), the changes in radionuclide concentrations due to emissions from the rehabilitated mine are calculated at relevant locations of interest.
 For potential radiological impacts to plants and animals, a combination of changes in soil concentrations due to dust deposition and the changes to water concentrations due to solute transfer are used.
+As for the human dose assessment, the scope of the non-human biota assessment relates to Pit 3 only and not the whole of final landform.
+The whole of final landform assessment will be conducted and included in future iterations of the MCP.

 Two locations were assessed by JRHC Enterprises (2023):

 - 1. Mudginberri Billabong: - Terrestrial dust deposition modelling results for Mudginberri Billabong; and - Aquatic addition of dust deposition results and water quality results for Mudginberri Billabong. - 2.
-Adjacent and on the mine area: - Terrestrial dust deposition modelling results for the rehabilitated area; and - Aquatic addition of dust deposition results for the rehabilitated area and the average of the 2023 water quality modelling results from MG003 and MG005 (see Chapter 7).
+Adjacent and on the mine area: - Terrestrial dust deposition modelling results for the rehabilitated area; and

+Aquatic - addition of dust deposition results for the rehabilitated area and the average of the 2023 water quality modelling results from MG003 and MG005 (see Chapter 7).